 First time is a charm!
 Big Brothers Big Sisters of Northeast Florida’s week full baseball and fun at “A Week with Baseball Legends” September 17-24, 2016 was a success.
-In partnership with Mayor Lenny Curry, the City of Jacksonville, the Jacksonville Sports Council, the Jacksonville Suns, Patriot Rail and MLB Alumni Association we supported youth mentoring in Northeast Florida as well as honor the history of Negro League Baseball in Jacksonville.
+In partnership with Mayor Lenny Curry, the City of Jacksonville, the Jacksonville Sports Council, the Jacksonville Suns, Patriot Rail, and MLB Alumni Association we supported youth mentoring in Northeast Florida as well as honored the history of Negro League Baseball in Jacksonville.

 September 16, 2016 — Free Movie Showing at the JP Small Memorial Stadium

 Kids and families enjoyed a free movie night and free popcorn at the J.P.
 Small Memorial Stadium featuring the movie “42” which shows the life of baseball legend, Jackie Robinson.

 September 19, 2016 — Negro League Traveling Exhibit Opens

 The traveling exhibits from the Negro Leagues Museum in Kansas City at the Ritz Theatre and Museum drew nice sized crowds for the week, all thanks to the Law Firm of Pajcic & Pajcic.

 September 23, 2016 — “Dinner with Legends” Fundraiser Gala